 The workshop was run by Ania Ready (OUP) and Kasia Szymanska (Oxford) with the assistance of the following language facilitators: Mariana Bonnouvrier (French), Claudio Russello (Italian), Yousif Qasmiyeh (Arabic) and Aoife Cantrill (Chinese).

 Creative Translation in the Classroom

 Radcliffe Humanities Building, Colin Matthew Room

 As well as being a stimulating way of expanding pupils’ vocabulary and developing their linguistic flexibility, creative translation develops pupils’ critical awareness of other languages and cultures; highlights the value of knowing other languages; raises the profile, confidence and self-esteem of multilingual children; develops broad-spectrum literacy and decoding skills; promotes collaborative learning; and provides a springboard for creative writing and story-telling.
-This hands-on workshop will introduce participants to the principles of creative translation through a series of interactive exercises that can be used in the classroom from KS2 onwards.
-The workshop will be run by the co-directors of the new ‘Translation Exchange’ at Queen’s College Oxford, Charlotte Ryland and Jennifer Higgins.
+This hands-on workshop introduced participants to the principles of creative translation through a series of interactive exercises that can be used in the classroom from KS2 onwards.
+The workshop was run by the co-directors of the new ‘Translation Exchange’ at Queen’s College Oxford, Charlotte Ryland and Jennifer Higgins.

 Romancing the Romantics